|

 A fleet of water taxis is the only motorised transport in the town of Hydra.

-The town harbour, encircled by shops, bars and restaurants, is one of the most picturesque in the Aegean.
+The town harbour, about eight metres deep and encircled by shops, bars and restaurants, is one of the most picturesque in the Aegean.
 Much of the surrounding township consists of simple red-roofed houses dotted with mansions built by sea captains during past centuries.

-Jewellery makers can be found everywhere in Hydra and its best to avoid the expensive harbourside boutiques.
-Instead, seek out the small jewellery workshops and studio that can be found in the backstreets.
+Jewellery makers can be found everywhere in Hydra and it’s best to avoid the expensive harbourside boutiques.
+Instead, seek out the small jewellery workshops and studios that can be found in the backstreets.

-Hydra has become a popular weekend hideaway for wealthy Athenians over recent years.
+Hydra holiday travel has become popular among wealthy Athenians seeking a weekend hideaway over recent years.

 Hydra has various small settlements dotted around its small surface and you can walk to many of them within a day.